austin006/3d_printed_quad/docs/software/raspberry_pi.md

 - Distrobox with Docker or Podman
 - Docker container in WSL

-On my Windows laptop, I used Distrobox with Podman in my WSL with mirrored network mode enambled.
+On my Windows laptop, I used Distrobox with Podman in my WSL with mirrored network mode enabled.
 This worked for me.

-To do this, first [install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-Then navigate to the **Installation** section in the [Distrobox documentation](https://distrobox.it/) and follow the given steps.
+To do this, first [install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and turn on [mirrored network mode](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking).
+Then navigate to the **Installation** section in the [Distrobox documentation](https://distrobox.it/#installation) and follow the given steps to install Distrobox.

 ## Send ROS Commands from RPi to PX4